The experts contradict each other. The science keeps changing. Here's what actually holds up.

 You're making health decisions on incomplete information

-The 5 experts you follow have published 3,400+ videos.
+The experts you trust have published 3,400+ videos — and the science shifts every month.
 You've seen maybe 2% of it.
-The rest?
-That's where the dosages, the caveats, and the position changes live.
+The rest is where the dosages, the caveats, and the changed positions live.

 ?